l-const/timeService/README.md

 ### **Implementation Details:**

-This code works only with go **1.17** because of the usage of a specific method of the **time** package that was recently added, but it can easily be backported.
+This code works only with go **1.17** because of the usage of a specific method, regarding Daylight saving time, of the **time** package that was recently added, but it can easily be backported.
 For more details see [here](https://github.com/golang/go/blob/master/src/time/time.go#L1343-L1346) and [here](https://github.com/golang/go/issues/42102).

 ## Run locally